TUNNIES & MACKEREL (North-east Atlantic Ocean)

 (Notes, not a comprehensive information page.)

 Tunnies, or Tuna, used to be found in sufficient numbers to make the North Sea, especially off Scarborough, an area famous for captures of the massive Blue-fin Tunny, Thunnus thynnus.
 In 1933 an angler caught the British record specimen of 386 kg (851 lb) from a Whitby boat.
-It is a widespread and found in all the warmer oceans but its previous occurrence into the North Sea during the autumn was dependent on the water temperature.
-In cold years it would not occur.
+It is a widespread and found in all the warmer oceans but its previous occurrence into the North Sea during the autumn was dependent on the water temperature and other variables.

 Most Bluefin in the north-east Atlantic breed in the western Mediterranean and are now rare captures in the North Sea.
 They were first reported by herring fishermen in 1911.
 They are always larger older fish at least 5 years old.
 Their current absence in the North Sea and decline since the early 1960’s was at first because of low recruitment rates (whether natural or because of overfishing), but may now be compounded by extensive fishing for the younger 3 to 5 year old fish off the Atlantic coasts of Europe, including the Bay of Biscay.